Don't be complacent, warns EU's top economic official

 "There will certainly be some temptation of that, but I think this would be a mistake," said Buti.

-Work still to do includes setting up the single resolution mechanism that will deal with failing banks and agreeing details of how to fund a 55 billion euros (44.5 billion pounds) backstop.
+Work still to do includes setting up the single resolution mechanism that will deal with failing banks and agreeing details of how to fund a 55 billion euros (44.5 billion pound) backstop.

 Europe is also still debating how to balance austerity aimed at fixing public finances with measures to boost growth, mirrored in the banking sphere by the dilemma over how to get loans flowing to companies while making banks less risky.